AI-Generated Sales Content: The Quality Problem No One's Talking About

 AI gives you perfectly symmetrical pros and cons.
 Three advantages, three disadvantages, all stated with equal weight and zero opinion about which matter more.

-Humans who’ve actually used a product know that one disadvantage might be a dealbreaker for some teams and irrelevant for others.
-They know that the third “advantage” on the list is technically true but doesn’t matter in practice.
+But if you’ve actually used a product, you know that one disadvantage might be a dealbreaker for some teams and totally irrelevant for others.
+You know that the third “advantage” on the list is technically true but doesn’t matter in practice.

 Real expertise is asymmetric.
 Not everything is equally important.
-AI doesn’t know what to emphasize because it doesn’t have experience.
+AI doesn’t know what to emphasize because it has no experience to draw from.
+I think this is actually the most damaging tell.
+It makes your content feel like a Wikipedia summary instead of advice.

 The missing specifics